Similarity surfaces, connections, and the measurable Riemann mapping theorem: The Schwarz-Christoffel formula

 If we are given a Riemann chart $r:U\subset \cal S' \to \C$, we can use it to endow $r(U)$ with the similarity atlas $\{\phi=s\circ r^{-1}\}$ where $s$ varies in the similarity atlas of $\cal S'$.
 Note that if we denote $V$ the domain of $s$ then the domain of $\phi$ is $r(U\cap V)$.

 We will thus momentarily study open subsets $O$ of $\C$ with a similarity surface atlas whose charts $\phi$ are holomorphic.
-By the above computation, all similarity charts have the same quantity $N(\phi)$ at a given $z\in O$, so even if there may fail to be a single chart $\phi$ on $O$, there is a well-defined holomorphic function $\zeta : O\to\C$ such that for all similarity charts $s: V\subset O\to\C$, then
+By the above computation, all similarity charts have the same quantity $N(\phi)$ at a given $z\in O$.
+So even if there is not necessarily a single chart $\phi$ on $O$, there is always a well-defined holomorphic function $\zeta : O\to\C$ such that for all similarity charts $s: V\subset O\to\C$, then

 on $V$.
 It is easy to recover $\phi$ from $\zeta$, as the equation $\phi''/\phi' = \zeta$ is equivalent to $\log \phi' = \int \zeta$ (locally), so

 holds locally.
 The integration constants make $\phi$ known locally only up to post-composition by $\C$-affine maps, which is coherent with the fact that we have a similarity atlas: $\phi = b+\int \exp \left( c+\int \zeta\right) = b+a \int \exp \left( \int \zeta\right)$ with $a=e^c$.
 Note also that, for a loop $\gamma$ contained in a single chart $O$ the monodromy factor of a loop will be equal to the exponential of the integral of $\zeta$ along this loop: